U.S. flag

 • Almost half of the individuals in the study did not develop any speech.

-• Disturbed muscle tone and immobility may result in contractures and scoliosis.
+• Abnormal muscle tone with motor delays including limited mobility may result in contractures and scoliosis.

 • More severe clinical manifestations may also affect feeding and swallowing, thus resulting in insufficient nutrition or aspiration.